saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 First, we’ll test the rating of observation \#7718, the app “Bejeweled Classic.”
 According to our data, the rating for this app is 4.4.
-We will now predict it’s rating given that it is in the cateogory Family and has size Varies with Device.
+We will now predict it’s rating given that it is in the category Family and has size Varies with Device.

     ##       fit      lwr      upr
     ## 1 4.16846 3.090893 5.246027

-Next, we will predict obeservation \#2345, the app “Selfie Camera Photo Editor & Filter & Sticker.”
+Next, we will predict observation \#2345, the app “Selfie Camera Photo Editor & Filter & Sticker.”
 According to our data, the rating for this app is 4.1.
 We will now predict it’s rating given that it is in the category Beauty and has size less than 100 MB.